-One of the men walked over to a young merchant arranging boxes of Turkish Delight, figs, and loaves of fresh bread preparing for the day by setting up his souk.
+The men walked over to a young local merchant arranging boxes of Turkish Delight, figs, and loaves of fresh bread preparing for the day by setting up his souk.
 They brought him over to the bus stall.
 He spoke some English and I communicated my predicament.
 He listened to me with an expressionless face and then said a connecting bus from Aydin to Bodrum was arriving in about 30 minutes and if I wanted a seat on it to pay the two Turkish men for a ticket.
 I gave them 20 Turkish lira – no more talking, questions, or paper exchanged hands.

 One of the men went inside the bus stall and made a point of looking “official”.
 He came out with a cup of Turkish Cay and handed it to me.
 I accepted the tea and thanked him.
 The two looked at me, then at each other, and said “OK” – their third word in English….

 Later that day, I contacted the Cappadocia travel agency that booked my Göreme to Bodrum bus ride.
 They told me I should not have paid the two men the extra 20 TL – easy for them to say.
 They said some dishonest people in the two bus companies involved – Neveshir Turizm and Aydin Turizm – were known for cheating tourists the same way they cheated me.

 The travel agency said they believed my story and were sorry but there wasn’t anything they could do about it.
 They apologized for not clarifying the bus change in Aydin and offered me a discount and 20 TL credit on any other tours or bus trips booked with them….
 I contacted a few Internet travel sites and wrote up both the travel agency and the two bus companies.
 The write-ups were not complimentary.

-It’s not losing the 20 lira ($10) that matters so much but more the creepy feeling the experience left.
-When you’re traveling alone in a foreign country you have to be on your toes and never let your guard down – I fell asleep this time – literally.
+It’s not losing the 20 lira ($10) that matters so much but more the scary feeling the experience left.
+When you’re traveling alone in a foreign country you must be on your toes and never let your guard down – I fell asleep this time – literally.